-Of interest was the use of lamb bacon as a garnish, which Kate often uses on her dishes.
+Platinum Ambassador Chef, Kate Fay of Cibo in Parnell is well known for her lamb bacon which she often uses as a garnish on her dishes.
 She says it adds an intense flavour and interesting texture to her lamb dishes.
 Kate uses lamb rib to create the bacon and says the lamb flavour is distinguishable straight away but is not overpowered by strong fatty flavours which can come from using lamb rib.
 The cooking process removes a lot of the fat and the acidity of the brining process also counteracts the fattiness.
 The end result is a dry and crispy texture so Kate advises to use this as a garnish on a dish with good moisture content to contrast.
-At her Ambassador Series Dinner, Kate served it with her lamb sausage roll with a pea salad, pea purée and mint gel, which added the necessary moisture and fresh flavour to cut through the intense lamb flavour.
+At her Ambassador Series Dinner last year, Kate served it with her lamb sausage roll with a pea salad, pea purée and mint gel, which added the necessary moisture and fresh flavour to cut through the intense lamb flavour.

 Kate prepares the lamb bacon in large batches to save time and to ensure she always has a supply on hand to heat through for service.
 Below, Kate shares the process of how she prepares the ribs and turns them into her delicious lamb bacon.